Transparent by design.

 Support Retainer

 Third-level escalation for industrial software systems.
 Covers incident investigation, root cause analysis, workaround guidance, documentation, and remote consultation — across all covered instances.
+Each agreement is assigned a dedicated Imbra engineer — the same person across the lifetime of the contract.

 1.1 Support of Legacy Systems